HomeSmartMesh/website-hugo/content/docs/microcontrollers/nrf52/thread_sensortag.md

 west update
 ```

-## sdk samples
-The SDK samples are presented in two folds, first the overall application including all the measures, then a list of basic applications with minimal code for each driver and measure separately
+The first presented SDK sample is the overall application that broadcasts all sensors measures, followed by a list of basic applications with minimal code for each driver and sensor separately

 ### tag_sensors_broadcast
 {{<icon_button href="https://github.com/HomeSmartMesh/sdk-hsm-sensortag/tree/main/samples/openthread_tag_sensors" text="tag sensors broadcast" icon="github" >}}